fosskers/aura/README.md

 easy.
 If you speak a language other than those available and would like it added to Aura, please consult [LOCALISATION.md](./aura/LOCALISATION.md).

+## Credits

-Aura is currently translated by these generous people:
+Aura has been translated by these generous people:

 | Language   | Translators                                     |
 |------------|-------------------------------------------------|